Book / Publication · Published 1 March 2016

-This Paper focuses on the main themes to emerge from the 2016 Tswalu Dialogue hosted by the Brenthurst Foundation in conjunction with the British Peace Support Team, the Konrad Adenauer Stiftung and the Washington DC-based Africa Center for Strategic Studies.
-Delegates included leading African security experts, officials, and former heads of state, along with high-level ‘external’ participants drawn primarily from the United States, France and the United Kingdom.
+Hosted by the Brenthurst Foundation in conjunction with the British Peace Support Team, the Konrad Adenauer Stiftung and the Africa Center for Strategic Studies, the 2016 Tswalu Dialogue examined external defence engagement in Africa.
+Various forms of 'engagement' - from training and logistical support to diplomacy, joint operations and external intervention - were discussed.
+Delegates included leading African security experts, officials, and former heads of state, along with high-level 'external' participants drawn primarily from the United States, France and the United Kingdom.